Billplz/api_slate/source/index.html.md

 </aside>

 <aside class="warning">
-  YOU ARE STRONGLY ADVISED TO USE <a href="#x-signature-callback-url">X SIGNATURE CALLBACK URL</a>.
+  YOU ARE STRONGLY ADVISED TO USE <a href="#payment-completion-x-signature-callback-url">X SIGNATURE CALLBACK URL</a>.
 USING X SIGNATURE ALLOWS YOU TO VALIDATE THE DATA INTEGRITY BY USING CHECKSUM.
 </aside>

 ## Basic Redirect Url